 • Becoming self-employed

-• Unforeseen work and/or economic changes (i.e. losing your job, the pandemic)
+• Unforeseen work and/or economic changes (i.e. losing your job)